NineTailTeam/Genshin-Impact-Macro/Combat/Noelle/Dragon Strike/Dragon Strike No Plunge/README.md

 For AHK script, run as Administrator.
 Change Hotkey key to any key you would use.
 Default: `/~.
 Swing Time should be as low as possible, but still be large enough for the macro to consistantly climb.

+For most consistency, activate macro after first strike with auto-attack.

 FAQ:

     Q: Noelle doesn't climb the enemy.